 - Negative side: Feet that run swiftly to evil, walking toward darkness, trampling the holy with one’s feet, being ruled by the power of the nephesh/flesh instead of the power of the Holy Spirit.
 (Pr.
 6:16-19)

 Five is indicative of being filled, prepared, and empowered to go forth on whatever mission YHWH has given one to do.
 Five books of Moses completes YHWH’s instructions to His people.
 It’s not a coincidence that grace is also associated with the number five.
 Grace and Torah are not in opposition to one another; rather they work in harmony with one another.
 The Torah is the Seed carried throughout the earth by the spiritual birds and fish.
-The five books of Torah are the five loaves that feed thousands with plenty leftover for those that come later, all Israel – twelve loaves – like the Bread of Presence.
+The five books of Torah are the five loaves that feed thousand with plenty leftover for those that come later, all Israel – twelve loaves – like the Bread of Presence.
 Women have just as much inheritance in the Torah and spreading its message as men, which is pictured in Zelophehad’s daughters.

 Five is associated with prayers and being anointed, as both the incense and the anointing oil had five ingredients.
 This indicates that anointment and prayer are POWERFUL.
 Both define and declare YHWH’s authority, gifts, callings, favor, direction, purpose, and will.
 They release a sweet fragrance.
 Both can be a hedge of protection like the clouds, the seal, and the “hiddenness” of Yom Teruah.
 Five also indicates maturity and unity.
 Notice how perfectly synchronized the movements of flocks of birds and schools of fish are in the mayim (waters) and shamayim (heavens).
 Though they are many, they flow as one fluid Body.
 This is the Spirit of Power, which cannot be accomplished if there isn’t a love for the brethren.
 Without love, there is no unity or gathering.